rusomarques/shoppit_server/README.md

 **Tinder for cool sh*t.**
 </p>

-Shoppit is a social shopping app that recommends curated items and reminds you of your friends' birthdays.
+Shoppit is a social shopping app.

+Spend a few minutes browsing our personalized, curated products.
+Buy something nice for yourself or a friend--never forget a birthday again!

 ## Table of contents